tawi1/DotsTrafficCity/docs/source/vehicleCollection.rst

 Entity Conversion
 ~~~~~~~~~~~~

-Vehicle collection assigned to `VehicleDataHolder` and converted in the :ref:`EntitySubScene <subscene>` subscene.
+Vehicle collection assigned to the `VehicleDataHolder` and converted in the :ref:`EntitySubScene <subscene>` subscene.

 	.. image:: /images/entities/trafficCar/vehicleCollection/VehicleCollectHolder.png